Furglitch/vending-block/.github/README.md

 - **Endless Customization**: Change the texture of the base in the GUI!
 - **Notifications**: Vendors will notify you of transactions and issues (toggleable).
 - **Animations**: Different animations are available for the item display.
+- **Display Block**: A new block for showing off your items!

 ### Admin Features:
 - **Server-Wide Animation**: Set the default display animation for your server!
 (Players can override this in their client config.)
-- **Blacklisting**: Server admins can blacklist the sale of certain items with the server config.
+- **Blacklisting**: Server admins can blacklist the sale of certain items with the server config, as well as the use of certain facades.
 - **Server Admin Screen**: Using the Vendor's Key, you can access the following enhancements:
-  - ***Owner Changing***: Change the owner of a vending block!
-(For when a player changes their username, or set it to your server name for a server shop!)
+  - ***Owner Changing***: Change the owner of a vending block.
+(For when a player changes their username, or set it to your server name for a server shop)
-  - ***Infinite Inventory***: Give your vendor block an endless stock!
+  - ***Infinite Inventory***: Give your vendor block an endless stock.
+  - ***Payment Discarding***: Don't need the items?
+Send them to the void.
 - **Remove Key from Creative**: Simply removes the Vendor's Key from the Creative menu.

 ### Compatibility: